gfirik/react-scandiweb/README.md

 - npm install
 - npm start

-And make sure that backend app is also working on localhost://4000/
+And make sure that backend is also working on localhost://4000/